 carry for saddleback as well.

 Young Sebastopols and Seebie Cross Geese (all crosses have been sold)

-Though they can't really fly, African geese are able to get a running start and get slightly off the ground for a few feet allowing them to move very quickly for their size.
-Males weigh
+Though they can't really fly, Chinese geese are able to get a running start and get slightly off the ground for a few feet allowing them to move very quickly for their size.
+Males weigh about

-The grey gosling in the photos below is an African.
+The grey gosling in the photos below is a Chinese.